Return on Assets Ratio and QuickBooks 2014

-The return on assets ratio is one of several profitability ratios you can use along with QuickBooks 2013 to analyze your profitability.
+Track your return on assets ratio in QuickBooks.
 The return on assets shows the return that the firm delivers to stockholders and the interest that the firm pays to lenders as the percentage of the firm’s assets.
 Some businesses use return on assets to evaluate the business’s profitability.
 (Banks do this, for example.)

 The actual formula is

 In the case of the example business described in the following balance sheet and income statement, the net income equals $50,000.
 Interest expense equals $10,000.
 Total assets equal $320,000.